Blue ling

 The blue ling (Molva dypterygia) is a member of the cod family from the North Atlantic.
 It is usually 70 to 110 cm long, but the maximum length is 155 cm.
 Blue ling feed on fish (flatfishes, gobies, rocklings) and crustaceans and benthic invertebrates.
 The fish reaches sexual maturity at the age of six to 12 years.

+Description

+The blue ling can grow up to 155 cm in length and is characterized by its shorter barbel, compared to that of the common ling (Molva molva), which does not exceed the diameter of the eye.
+A barbel is a sensory organ that helps the fish find its food, given limited light near the bottom of the water column.
+It is whisker like and helps the fish sense its environment.
+Though similar, the Blue Ling tends to be smaller than the common ling, which typically grows to 200 cm in length.